mandober/debrief.math/toc/lambda-calculus/intro.md

-# Lambda Calculus
+# Lambda Calculus: Introduction

+Lambda calculus, stylized as λ-calculus, is a *formal system*[^1] in *mathematical logic* for expressing *computation*, and in that aspect it is equivalent to a Turing machine.

-Lambda Calculus is a prototype programming languages invented by Alonzo Church in the 1930's.
+Lambda Calculus is a prototype programming languages invented by Alonzo Church[^2] in the 1930's, a functional language based on function abstraction and function application, using parameter binding and substitution.

-Lambda Calculus is a *higher-order* language: it provides a systematic syntax for operators whose input and output values may be other operators.
+Lambda Calculus is a higher-order language: it provides a systematic syntax for functions whose input and output values are other functions.

-Lambda Calculus is a functional language with notation for function application and abstraction.
+Lambda Calculus offers alternative approach to the representation of natural numbers.
+Majority of the set theories define, e.g. number 3, as the property that all sets containing 3 elements have in common; other set theories (e.g. stratified) define number 3 as the set that contains all sets with 3 elements.
+Set theories are built around the concept of a set as the most primitive notion, but, in Lambda Calculus a function plays that role.

+In fact, only functions exist in Lambda Calculus.
+Everything else (boolean constants, numbers, data structures, etc.) has to be defined from scratch.
+This process begins by defining a function abstraction (i.e. a function definition) then, somewhat arbitrarily, assigning a meaning to it.

+Lambda Calculus defines natural numbers in terms of functions (of course, since there's nothing else), that is, number 3 is represented as applying a function 3 times to its argument.
+Akin to other definitions of natural numbers, number zero is stated as an axiom and the successor function, that produces the subsequent natural numbers, is defined.
+So a number n is an n-fold of successor function to the zero argument.

+Lambda calculus consists of constructing lambda terms and performing reduction operations on them.